 If you went to a campus for your classes then you may not be able to hold down that job and earn money until you get to be a certified home health aide.

-Choosing an online program for your HHA course allows you to take them at your own pace and according to your schedule not others’.
+Choosing an online program allows you to take them at your own pace and according to your schedule not others’.
 Some programs have a time limit but even those are more than enough.

 For example, a program may state that you need to take all your courses within six months.

 Well, you may have a lot on your schedule but you should be able to fulfill that!

 Everyone’s different and we all learn differently with some faster than others.